Five ways I’ve prioritized myself, become happier and created a life more aligned with who I am

 It might be drinking more water or deciding to add in a few more nutritious foods to your day.
 (For me, adding healthy foods, rather than restricting what I eat, naturally leads to eating less junk.
 Once I am eating the healthy stuff I feel better and the cravings for sweets and empty carbs start to diminish).

 For many of us, it’s moving our bodies more.
 I am a huge fan of dancing around my kitchen with headphones on :).
 I also love functional exercise – exercises using our own bodyweight which mimic things we do every day, like getting in and out of chairs.
-(A separate story on that coming in a few weeks – early 2021.)

 The way I am prioritizing my health this year is to focus on better sleep habits.
 The more I learn about sleep the more I understand it is crucial to our long-term health.
 As women we often short-change ourselves by not getting enough sleep.